datalogism/Kastor/corese/readMe.md

 # CORESE KB

 Our framework is based on [Corese](https://github.com/Wimmics/corese), a Software platform for the Semantic Web of Linked Data.
-The software could be deployed locally via a  [JAR software](https://github.com/Wimmics/corese/releases/download/release-4.5.0/corese-server-4.5.0.jar) and the persistancy of the KB is allowed by the tdbloader of Jena.
+The software could be deployed locally via a  [JAR software](https://github.com/Wimmics/corese/releases/download/release-4.5.0/corese-server-4.5.0.jar) and the persistancy of the KB is allowed by the tdbloader of Jena (available in this directory).

-## Data base initialization
+## Starting from scratch: Data base initialization
 1- First download CORESE jar file and the tdbloader script

 2- Download the datadump gathering all the interesting data: [https://databus.dbpedia.org/cringwald/collections/kstor](https://databus.dbpedia.org/cringwald/collections/kstor)